Purchasing Card

 Purchasing from other UW Departments

-The purchasing card should not be used to make payments to other UW–Madison departments or UW System institutions.
-Instead, cardholders should utilize an internal billing payment method.
+The Purchasing Card should not be used to make payments to other UW-Madison departments or UW System institutions.
+Departments instead should use the Internal Service Delivery functionality in Workday to bill other departments or campuses for internal services or products greater than $100.

 Biweekly billing cycle calendar

 Cycle credit limits are automatically renewed at the beginning of each billing period.
-Billing cycle dates are available on the Biweekly Billing Cycle Calendar.
+Billing cycle dates are available on the Biweekly Billing Cycle Calendar, linked below.

 Account changes and cancellations